icerpc/icerpc-docs/pages/slice/basics/slice-components.md

 - a language mapping for Slice interfaces and operations\
 The RPC framework defines how Slice interfaces and operations are mapped in the target programming language.
-For example, the Slice integration provided by IceRPC for C# maps each Slice interface to two C# interfaces and one C# struct.
+For example, the IceRPC + Slice integration for C# maps each Slice interface to two C# interfaces and one C# struct.

 - an augmented Slice compiler\
 The RPC framework includes an augmented Slice compiler than generates code for Slice interfaces and operations.